Oxygem/node-distributed-task/README.md

 + `STOPPED` - task stopped intentionally by distributor/worker loosing related worker/distributor connection
 + `END` - task is complete, pending cleanup

+#### Redis Bits

++ `new-task` - simple list based queue
++ `tasks` - set of all task_id's
++ `task-<uuid>` - individual task details

 #### Failover/HA Policies

++ Distributors/workers/Redis are generally expected to be up
+    * reconnects are attempted every loop (w/ no backoff)
+    * shorter loop is recommended for workers than distributors
++ All distributors/workers must have the same timezone set
 + Distributors/workers send health checks to each other according to a configured time interval
 + Both distributor and worker acknowledge disconnect on stream close + after missed health check
-    * distributor stops sending tasks to this worker (watching for failed tasks is separate)
+    * distributor flags worker as down and clears after interval, will requeue tasks
     * worker stops running tasks for this distributor (which should requeue them)
-+ Upon disconnect from Redis workers, for each connected distributor:
++ Upon disconnect from Redis: workers, for each connected distributor:
+    * notify the distributor, which stops sending new task requests
+    * pause running distributor tasks
-    * check distributor connected
+    * check if we're connected to the distributor
-    * if so, assumes distributor also lost Redis connection & won't requeue
+    * if so, assumes distributor has also lost Redis connection & won't requeue
-    * continue distributor tasks w/o `state_optional`
+    * continue distributor tasks w/o `state_optional = true`
     * stop all other tasks from this distributor
-+ Distributors watch for tasks w/ state `RUNNING` but out of date timestamps, requeues
++ Distributors watch for tasks w/ state `STOPPED` & `RUNNING` w/out of date timestamp, requeues
-+ Same as above for `STOPPED`  & `END` tasks
++ Same as above for `END` tasks with `clean_end = true`
 + Distributors watch their own tasks on a short interval, and all tasks on a long interval